You are here

 I. Membership in AASECT

-The applicant will have read the AASECT Code of Ethics.
-By signing the certification application form, the applicant agrees to be bound by the AASECT Code of Ethics.
+The applicant will have read the AASECT Code of Conduct.
+By signing the certification application form, the applicant agrees to be bound by the AASECT Code of Conduct.

 III.
 Academic and Professional Experience

-The applicant will have earned an academic degree from an accredited college or university recognized by the Council on Post-secondary Accreditation and acquired professional experience as follows.
-Only coursework from accredited institutions and/or AASECT approved or sponsored courses will be accepted to fulfill content requirements for certification.
+The applicant will have earned an academic degree from an accredited college or university and acquired professional experience as follows.
+Only coursework from regionally accredited colleges or universities, nationally accredited, faith-based institutions, and/or AASECT sponsored or approved courses will be accepted to fulfill content requirements for certification.